 You’ll notice that your notes don’t have a Save or Publish button.
 This is because they’re saved automatically, although you can also save them manually by pressing the ‘Enter’ key on your keyboard.

 We hope this article helped you add a notepad to your WordPress dashboard.
-Next, you may want to learn how to create automated workflows in WordPress or see our expert pick of the best contact form plugins for WordPress.
+You may also want to check out our expert picks of the best WordPress activity log and tracking plugins and our list of tips to protect your WordPress admin area.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.